 - Heck!
 Even the cows are proud down there.
 And you know why?
 Because they get to graze on some of the most beautiful landscapes central Europe has to offer.

-Here are a few of the most breathtaking sights, so you can see what I mean.
+Here are a few of the most breathtaking sights in Bavaria, so you can see what I mean.